phatchman/pico_dazzler/README.md

 Connect the VGA cable to the monitor.<br>
 You are done!

-The Pico will be powered by the Arduino Due's USB port, in the same way as the PIC32 version.
+The Pico is powered by the Arduino Due's USB port, in the same way as the PIC32 version.
 The 4-port USB-3 hub I used passes through the power from the USB device port from the Due to the Pico, but I'm not sure if all Hubs have that feature.

 While you can power the whole system via the USB input to the Altair Duino, and I've not had any problems doing this, I'd suggest using the external